ungoogled-software/ungoogled-chromium-wiki/faq.md

 permalink: /faq
 ---

+## Why do I have to login to websites every time I open ungoogled-chromium?

+Under `chrome://settings/content/cookies` there is a setting `Clear cookies and site data when you quit Chromium`.
+In ungoogled-chromium this setting is set by default.
+Disabling this setting will prevent this behaviour.

 ## Can I install extensions or themes from the Chrome Webstore?

 Yes, but not via the Chrome Webstore interface.
 Instead, the URL used by the Webstore to download CRX files (Chrome/Chromium extension packages, used by all extensions in the Chrome Webstore) can be used.